treatments for kids

 a conservative approach

-Dr. Christopher takes a conservative approach and minimizes treatment on younger patients.
+Our Doctors take a conservative approach and minimizes treatment on younger patients.
 In most cases children will not need braces right away and can continue to be monitored for growth and development by Walla Walla Orthodontics until the time is right for braces.

 getting a head start

 While we try to avoid starting orthodontic treatment when patients are very young, in some cases, beginning early is actually beneficial and can make treatment easier and less expensive down the road.
 In some cases, it can also help patients avoid surgery or extractions.
-As a specialist in orthodontics, Dr. Christopher can guide jaw growth and development with appliances, help the permanent teeth come in properly, creating space for crowded teeth, and regulate the width of the upper and lower dental arches.
+As a specialist in orthodontics, Our Doctors can guide jaw growth and development with appliances, help the permanent teeth come in properly, creating space for crowded teeth, and regulate the width of the upper and lower dental arches.

 the right time